sufst/vcu-gui/docs/Dev Setup.md

 CMake:
 - Download the `cmake` installer from the [CMake downloads page](https://cmake.org/download/) and run the installer.
 - Make sure that CMake is added to the system PATH for the current user in the install options.

 <!--
 MinGW-W64 and `gcc` toolchain:
 - Install MinGW-W64 from its [release page on GitHub](https://github.com/niXman/mingw-builds-binaries/releases).
 - You will need to use 7ZIP to extract the archive, or convert it to a regular ZIP file with [CloudConvert](https://cloudconvert.com/7z-to-zip) or a similar tool and unzip the file.
 - Move the `mingw64` folder in the extracted archive to your `Program Files` folder.
 - Add the `mingw64/bin` to your system PATH by editing your environment variables from the control panel. -->

+Visual Studio build tools:
+- Download the installer from [this page](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022).
+- Start the installer and select "Desktop development with C++" and "Universal Windows Platform build tools".
+- Uncheck all the "optional" SDKs **except MSVC** for a minimal install.

 ## VSCode
 - Install the recommended extensions.